"Version 2.0" - WORK IN PROGRESS

 The rules specified for different events (scenarios) describe the minimal information necessary to be provided on short notice.
 Some events might concern permanent changes, which are initially announced by NOTAM.
 In this situation, the initial data might be refined with more detailed information in order to provide all the detail necessary for recording a permanent change of the aeronautical feature concerned and which was not available for the initial notification.

 The material presented in this space is in "Proposed" status.
-Eurocontrol plans to issue a formal Digital NOTAM Specification in 2021, after a large consultation with all Digital NOTAM stakeholders.
+Eurocontrol aims to open a formal consultation process for Digital NOTAM Specification in 2022.
 This is an element of a suite of digital aeronautical data coding specifications, which also include the AIP Data Set Coding Specification, the Obstacle Data Sets Coding Specification an the Instrument Flight Procedures Coding Specification.